 While not all state laws require motorcyclists to wear a helmet, doing so can provide riders an essential layer of protection in the event of a crash.
 Not all helmets provide adequate protection, however.
 The U.S. Department of Transportation (DOT) requires that all motorcycle helmets sold in the United States meet the Federal Motor Vehicle Safety Standard (FMVSS).

-But some riders wear helmets that don't meet the standard set by the DOT.
-These helmets function more as costume than cushion against traumatic injury.
+But some riders wear helmets that don’t meet the standard set by the DOT.
+These helmets function more as costumes than cushions against traumatic injury.
 People who wear these helmets, mistakenly thinking they are adequately protected from the force of a collision, could be courting a very unwelcome surprise.

 If you are a motorcyclist shopping for an FMVSS-approved helmet, make sure you buy one with the following safety features:

 - Weight of at least three pounds

 - Solid construction, including a thick chin strap and strong rivets